 - Waiākea Pond Arsenic Report: Text and Appendices A-D (August 2019)

 - Waiākea Pond Arsenic Report: Appendices E (August 2019)

 - Waiākea Pond Arsenic Fact Sheet (August 2019)

 LVP SOIL VAPOR FIELD STUDY (2017) AND SAMPLING GUIDANCE

 A draft update to Section 7 of the HEER Office TGM that incorporates LVP sampling methods is also posted below.
-Please send comments and edits to Roger Brewer by October 31st ([email protected]).
-The document will be formatted for posting to the TGM web page (including figure locations) after incorporation of final edits.
+Please send comments and edits to Roger Brewer ([email protected]) by October 31, 2017.
+The document, including figure locations, will be formatted for posting to the TGM web site after incorporation of final edits.
 The discussion of LVP methods will be updated in the future based on input and experience with LVP methods in the field.